Enterprise-CMCS/macpro-base-template/docs/docs/development-workflows/destroy.md

 ### Destroy a stage

 #### Summary
-This destroys a n entire application, so the entire stage, to AWS.
+This destroys an entire application, so the entire stage, to AWS.

 #### Prerequisites:
 - Completed all [onboarding]({{ site.baseurl }}{% link docs/onboarding/onboarding.md %})